matsunagalab/differentiable_BTR/README.md

   - [blindtip_myosin_opening_863-892.ipynb](https://github.com/matsunagalab/differentiable_BTR/blob/main/myosin/blindtip_myosin_opening_863-892.ipynb) notebook performs the differentiable BTR

+## Acknowledgement and Citation

+The original BTR in the notebooks is based on the algorithm and code provided by Villarrubia, J. Res.
+Natl.
+Inst.
+Stand.
+Technol.
+102, 425 (1997).
+If you use the original BTR of the notebooks, please cite this paper.

 ## License

 This repository is licensed under the under the terms of GNU General Public License v3.0.